50 Legendary Artifacts From Chinese Legends, Mythology, and Fantasy Sagas

 - Jindou Yun (筋斗云): The Somersault Cloud.
-The beloved vehicle of Sun Wukong, it enabled the Monkey King to travel ten thousand miles with a single leap.
+One of the most famous, and unique, legendary artifacts in Chinese legends and fantasy sagas, this was beloved vehicle of Sun Wukong.
+It enables the Monkey King to travel ten thousand miles with a single leap.
 (J)

 - Jiulong Shenhuo Zhao (九龙神火罩): The Shroud of Nine Fiery Dragons.
-The most powerful weapon of Nezha and gifted to him by his master after his resurrection.
-When invoked, this legendary artifact summons nine fire-breathing dragons to incinerate enemies.
+The most powerful weapon of Nezha and gifted to him by his master after the boy warrior’s resurrection.
+When invoked, this fearsome artifact summons nine fire-breathing dragons to incinerate enemies.
 (I)

 - Kunwu Jian (昆吾剑): The Sword of Kunwu.
 Said to be the legendary sword wielded by King Mu of the ancient Zhou Dynasty during his war with the Kun Rong Tribe.

 - Linglong Baota (玲珑宝塔): The Exquisite (Golden) Pagoda.
-One of the most unique artifacts in Chinese mythology and classical fantasy fiction, this incredible pagoda could magically imprison most beings.
-When not in used, it was but a few inches tall, no different from a table decoration.
-The representative treasure of Li Jing, the “Pagoda-Bearing Heavenly King,” the artifact was based on the depictions of Bishamon in Buddhist mythology.
+One of the most unique artifacts in Chinese legends and classic fantasy sagas, this incredible pagoda could magically imprison most beings.
+When not in used, it was also but a few inches tall, no different from a table decoration.
+The representative treasure of Li Jing the “Pagoda-Bearing Heavenly King,” the artifact was based on the depictions of Bishamon in Buddhist mythology.
 (I)

 - Luobao Jingqian (落宝金钱): The Treasure-Defeating Golden Coin.
-A very useful projectile that could shoot down airborne weapons of enemies.
+A very useful projectile that could shoot down airborne weapons and magical objects of enemies.
 (I)

 - Pantao (蟠桃): Chinese divine peaches.
 Typically described as requiring several millennia to cultivate, these magical fruits appeared in many Chinese myths and folktales.
 They are said to bestow immortality.
 Culturally, they also represent longevity.